 Hello Raspberian!
 Are you enjoying playing with Raspberry Pi?
 It is exciting isn’t?

-Today, we want to share more on how you can turn your Raspberry Pi as a media center, another popular use of this SBC (Single Board Computer).
-You can directly play any type of media file on it and stream video from Internet like Youtube!
+Today, we want to share more on how you can turn your Raspberry Pi into a media center, another popular use of this SBC (Single Board Computer).
+You can directly play any type (almost) of media file on it and stream video from Internet like Youtube!
 We will be using OSMC (Open Source Media Center) as a captain to handle Raspberry Pi.
 What is OSMC?
 It is basically a media center operating system that support Raspberry Pi.
 The best thing is, the Raspberry Pi NOOBS (New Out Of Box Software) support the installation of OSMC 🙂 That is pretty helpful.

 Why OSMC?
 Here are some of our reasons: